ufcg-lsd/arrebol/deploy/README.md

 # Deploying the Arrebol Service

+The Arrebol service has two main components, the Arrebol Server and the Arrebol Worker.
+This document describes how to install the Arrebol server component.
+Before installing the Arrebol Server, please install the [Worker](../worker/deploy).

+## Requirements

-The Arrebol service can be deployed as a docker container from a [arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
-Most of the required dependencies to run Arrebol are kept in its own image.
-The only exception is the Docker Engine.
-To install it, in an apt-based environmnet, please run the `setup.sh` script as follow:
+The Docker service can be deployed as a docker container based on the from the [Arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
+To be able to run the Arrebol container, it is necessary to install the Docker Engine.
+To install it, in an apt-based environmnet, checkout this repository and run the `setup.sh` script as follow:

   ```
   sudo bash setup.sh
   ```

-## Requirements

-Arrebol needs `Worker Nodes` to run its Jobs.
-Instructions for deploying a worker are [here](../worker/deploy).

 ## Configuration